intelligentplant/AppStoreConnect.Adapters/src/DataCore.Adapter.Templates/README.md

 ﻿# DataCore.Adapter.Templates

-This project defines templates for the [dotnet new](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-new) command for creating App Store Connect adapters.
+This project defines templates for creating App Store Connect adapters for Visual Studio 2022, Visual Studio 2019, and the [dotnet new](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-new) command.

+> Templates installed using the `dotnet new` command can be used in Visual Studio 2022 and Visual Studio 2019 (v16.9 or later).

 # Installing Templates